 Carbon dioxide is released from carbonate rocks by acids resulting from geological action and also by acids formed during fermentation and by bacteria that produce nitric acid and sulphuric acid.
 An insignificant amount of carbon dioxide is also produced by activity by bacterium Carboxydismonas oligocarbophila which oxidizes carbon monoxide to carbon dioxide.
 Carbon monoxide (a poisonous gas for aerobic organisms including man) is not of common occurrence in nature but may be produced due to partial combustion of fossil fuel.
-When carbon dioxide dissolves in water, some of it reacts to form carbonic acid (H_2CO_3) which immediately produces carbonate (CO^{2-3}) and bicarbonate (HCO-3) ions.
+When carbon dioxide dissolves in water, some of it reacts to form carbonic acid (H2CO3) which immediately produces carbonate (CO2-3) and bicarbonate (HCO-3) ions.

 The richest source of stored carbon today is in the ocean, and in the form of these ions.
 The oceans contain about 50 times more carbon dioxide than in the atmosphere.
+This regulates atmospheric carbon dioxide than in the atmosphere.
 This regulates atmospheric carbon dioxide content level to 0.03% despite photosynthetic uptake.
 Thus, there is a continuous exchange of carbon dioxide between the atmosphere and organisms on the one hand and between the atmosphere and sea on the other hand.
-However, the majority of ocean-dissolved CO2 (HCO-3) is below the thermocline and inaccessible for rapid exchange with the atmosphere.
-The immediate source of CO2 for exchange is thus restricted to relatively small quantity of epilimnic CO2.
+However, the majority of ocean-dissolved CO_2 (HCO-3) is below the thermocline and inaccessible for rapid exchange with the atmosphere.
+The immediate source of CO_2 for exchange is thus restricted to relatively small quantity of epilimnic CO_2 .
 The sea water being rich in calcium and being alkaline (NaOH) helps in accelerating the process of carbonate decomposition.
-About 48 ml l-1 CO2 occurs as carbonate in sea water.
+About 48 ml I^{-1} CO_2 occurs as carbonate in sea water.
 Such deposits in the form of coral reefs and calcium carbonate rocks are common in the tropical regions of the oceans.
 In warm climates, high temperatures and greater salinity and alkalinity favour the process of carbonate decomposition, and it is also reflected in thicker, shells of moluscs.